Symbolic substitution systems beyond abelian groups

-It is an adaption of similar notions in the geometric setting \cite{Sol97,Sol98,AnPu98}, where injectivity of the substitution is needed to get aperiodic tilings.
-In the one-dimensional situation, weak aperiodicity of a subshift is characterized by the existence of proximal pairs \cite{BarOl14}, cf.\ also the discussions in higher dimensions in \cite{BaakeGrimm13,KeLe13}.
+It adapts related ideas from the geometric setting~\cite{Sol97,Sol98,AnPu98}, where injectivity of the substitution ensures aperiodic tilings.
+By contrast, weak aperiodicity for symbolic dynamical systems over a lattice in the Euclidean space is characterized by the existence of proximal pairs~\cite{BarOl14}; see also~\cite{BaakeGrimm13,KeLe13} for higher-dimensional discussions.

-In the Euclidean case, one can deduce two additional properties of $\Omega(S)$ from the properties listed in Theorem \ref{MainTheorem}: \begin{itemize} \item If $\Ss$ is primitive, then $\Omega(S)$ is a \emph{uniquely ergodic} $\Gamma$-space \cite{Dur00,DaLe01,Len02b,LaPl03,DaLe06}. \item If $\Ss$ is primitive and non-periodic, then $\Omega(S)$ is \emph{strongly aperiodic} in the sense that \emph{every} $\omega \in \Omega(S)$ has trivial $\Gamma$-stabilizer, \cite{BarOl14,BaakeGrimm13}. \end{itemize} Both of these conclusions follow by abstract arguments: If $(G,d)$ is Euclidean and $\omega \in \Aa^\Gamma$ is linearly repetitive, then the orbit closure $\Omega_\omega$ is uniquely ergodic by \cite{LaPl03,DaLe06}.
-Similarly, if $(G,d)$ is Euclidean and $\omega \in \Aa^\Gamma$ has trivial $\Gamma$-stabilizer and minimal orbit closure $\Omega_\omega$, then this orbit closure is strongly aperiodic.

-If $G$ is non-abelian and hence $(G,d)$ is a non-Euclidean geometry, then there does not seem to be an abstract argument which would guarantee the unique ergodicity or strong aperiodicity of orbit closures.
-However, both unique ergodicity and strong aperiodicity can be established under additional assumptions.
-By the following theorem (cf.\ Theorem~\ref{Thm-UEallhulls}), unique ergodicity holds in all of our explicit examples:

-\begin{theorem}[Unique ergodicity] Let $\Ss$ be a primitive substitution datum over a homogeneous dilation datum.
-Then the associated substitution system $\Omega(S)$ is uniquely ergodic. \end{theorem}

-The theorem holds more generally if $\Ss$ is primitive and the underlying metric group $(G, d)$ of $\Dd$ has \emph{exact polynomial growth} (see the discussion in Subsection \ref{SecExactPolGrowth}).
-In fact, by the main theorem of \cite[{Theorem~1.4}]{BHP20-LR} the orbit closure of a linearly repetitive pattern is always uniquely ergodic in a group of exact polynomial growth.
-In this generality, the proof of unique ergodicty is substantially more involved than in the abelian case.
-In fact, most of the companion paper \cite{BHP20-LR} is devoted to this proof.